Skip to navigation Skip to content

 • Death certificate

-Requests for Additional Information
+Requests for additional information

 If information provided with the claim for Hungarian pension is incomplete, Hungary will send requests for information in Hungarian direct to customers.

 Under the Administrative Arrangements, Hungarian forms can be lodged in Australia at any service centre.
+See Processing a foreign pension claim.

 • All foreign pension claims and supporting documents must be scanned, and

-International Services (CIS) only:
+Centrelink International Services (CIS) only:

-CIS will complete the following and attach to the foreign pension claim to send to the agreement country.
+CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.

 All claims:

-Australia/Hungary Agreement on Social Security - Liaison Form (AUS187HU)
+• AUS187HU - Australia/Hungary Agreement on Social

 For help with creating and completing the liaison form.
 See Agreement liaisons, NZ CICs and exchange of information.